nbirkbeck/monoflow/README.md

 * 't' Toggles the texture maps
 * ' ' Toggles the display of the motion vectors

-For example, open up the visualization and position the results using the mouse. a
+For example, open up the visualization and position the results using the mouse.
+Press 'a' to stop showing all meshes and use the left mouse button and click at the top of the screen and drag mouse up and down.
+This change the time of the animation but will still show the motion vectors.
+This allows you to see the results at each time instant.
+Press ' ' to turn off the motion vectors and allow animation of the mesh with interpolation.
+Again, use the left-mouse button and click vertically at the top and scroll vertically to animate.
+Press 't' and 'l' to show the textures and disable lighting.
+Again, adjust the animation with the left mouse button.